-Natural gas pipelines are the safest energy transportation system in the United States.
-We’re committed to making them even safer.
+Did you know natural gas pipelines are the safest energy transportation system in the United States?
+We ask for your help in keeping them safe.

 Respecting Rights of Way

 Most of our pipelines run under public roads, but they do sometimes cross under private property.
 To protect both the pipelines and the communities they run under from potential accidents, we establish strips of land along a pipeline’s path called rights of way (ROWs).
 A ROW is usually indicated with a marker that displays the approximate location of the pipeline, the material transported, the operator’s name, and an emergency telephone number.
 A ROW can measure from 25 to 150 feet wide and prohibits permanent structures such as: